A Finding Aid to the James J. Rorimer Papers,

 Scattered biographical materials include a college transcript and various certificates.
 Much of the correspondence is comprised of army directives but also includes some personal letters from Rorimer's wife Katherine.

-Writings by Rorimer include several drafts of his book Survival: The Salvage and Protection of Art in War, which was originally titled Safe-Keeping.
+Writings by Rorimer include several handwritten manuscripts and drafts of his book Survival: The Salvage and Protection of Art in War, which was originally titled Safe-Keeping.
 There is one folder of miscellaneous financial records, mostly dating from Rorimer's time in the army.
 There is also one folder of minutes of the Metropolitan Museum of Art Board of Trustees meetings.

 Printed materials include newspaper and magazine clippings, mostly related to The Cloisters or the activities and achievements of the Monuments Men.
 Printed materials also includes bulletins, brochures, and press releases.
 There is also a war-time scrapbook and two handbooks of maps showing historic monuments and sites in France and Germany.